FAQs about the

 Q: May I bring a non-member friend along to one of your luncheons?

 A: Yes, you may bring one or two friends along to any of our luncheons.
-The guest fee is $32 per person.
+The guest fee is $35 per person for the plated lunch.
 There is a cash bar available from 11:00 AM on.

 Q: May I bring my non-member spouse along to one of your luncheons?

 A: Yes, spouses or significant others are also welcome to attend a luncheon with you.
-The luncheon fee for spouses/guests is $32.
+The luncheon fee for spouses/guests is $35 for the plated lunch.
 We do ask that spouses become members if they attend regularly.

 Q: Is it easy to park at Oak Hill Country Club?